 A more important consideration is if these frequency bands are also used by other satellites or spacecraft for communications or remote sensing applications that could suffer interference from these wireless networks.
 For example, the 1720.530 MHz and 6668.518 MHz frequencies have been identified in ITU Recommendation RA.314 as a spectral lines of significant importance for radio astronomy.
 These frequencies overlap with the 1.7-2 GHz and 5.925-7.125 GHz bands, respectively, identified for wireless network use in the table below.
 Lunar wireless networks using these frequencies could cause RFI to radio astronomers, which is an issue given the recent proposal to build a radio telescope on the far side of the Moon.
 The far side of the Moon is especially prized by radio astronomers because it is isolated from Earth-based sources of RFI.

 In addition, the 902-928 MHz ISM band is sometimes used by amateur satellites and could also result in interference.
-The 2.4 GHz and 5 GHz bands are already in use onboard the ISS external WiFi network, and no issues are expected for these bands.
+The 2.4 GHz and 5 GHz bands are already in use onboard the ISS external WiFi network, and no issues are expected for these bands

 It should be noted the frequency bands in the CCSDS 883.0 Blue Book differs considerably from the recommended frequency bands for lunar surface wireless networks in SFCG Recommendation 32-2R2.
 In the SFCG recommendation, the frequency bands given for lunar surface wireless networks are 390-405 MHz, 410-420 MHz, 435-450 MHz, 2.4-2.48 GHz, 25.25-25.60 GHz, and 27.225-27.5 GHz.
 This may indicate a need to align the SFCG Recommendation with certain bands in the table below at a future SFCG meeting.”

+It could be added :

+Radio astronomers are hoping to benefit from the isolation provided by the far side of the Moon to perform radioastronomy observations in bands non allocated for radio astronomy by ITU.
+This, with possible future optimization of the targeted data rate regarding accurate needs, might be 2 of the reasons of an eventual down selection of the frequency bands of table 2-3 in evolutions of SFCG recommandation 32-2R2.

+The 2.4 GHz and 5 GHz bands are already in use onboard the ISS external WiFi network, and no issues are expected for these bands actually in Earth Orbits.
+The 2.496-2.620 GHz band if selected by SFCG might be however slightly troncated for the lunar environments, in order to avoid overlapping on the 2.4835-2.5000 GHz band beeing part of the “orbiter to surface” bands of SFCG recommandation 32-2R2.
+The same remark apply for the mars environments.

 3) Chairman’s and deputy chairman’s proposed RFM WG response to SOIS-WIR WG